lekl7-de/lidarr-ytdlp-bridge/README.md

 | `DOWNLOAD_DIR`  | `/downloads`          | Destination directory for completed MP3 files  |
 | `COOKIES_FILE`  | `/config/cookies.txt` | Optional cookies.txt file                      |
 | `SEARCH_LIMIT`  | `20`                  | Number of search results returned per request  |

+## disclaimer

+This project is mostly Vibecoded.
+I don't care what you think about that.

+If you find a bug, report it or fix it and send a request.